thompson318/emap/docs/dev/features/waveform_hf_data.md

 ## Container housekeeping (setup script)
 The waveform processing feature is enabled or disabled in the global configuration file.
-I've added a "features" section for this, and taken the opportunity to also add the `fakeuds` container to make that easier to turn on and off.
+I've added a "waveform" section for these and related settings.
+I also added the `fake_uds` section for turning that on and off.

 Because the waveform feature flag will include/exclude the relevant docker compose files from the docker commands it generates, you can continue to